tomcritchlow/tomcritchlow.github.io/_posts/2019-12-06-blocking-unblocking-clients.md

 All of this, however, relies on being able to get clients to a comfortable *Yes!
 And…* mode in the first place.
 This co-creation process feels a lot like an improv session (or a series of sessions) and good improv requires two (or more) actors!
 Unfortunately, I sometimes find that **clients are like blocked actors**.

 They have been trained to shut down their open-world generative side and they need coaxing and coaching to open up.

-## A Warning on Blocked Clients

-Before we talk about blocked clients let’s situate the concept within the context - in my own work 80% of the time when you feel the client is blocked - **it is you the consultant that is blocking the client**!

-The consultant’s ego places a high value on your own ideas - you want to be the hero that has the “right” answers.
-And in fact you can feel like a fraud if you work on a consulting project where you *don’t* have any original ideas.

-This thinking will lead you into trouble.

-Instead - remember that mostly there is no “correct” strategy and strategy is certainly not a stable idea - it’s an unfolding network of ideas.
-I love this quote from Stripe Partners:

-> The evidence from the case suggests that the concept of strategy can be reappraised. **From strategy as a static set of choices made at a specific point in time to strategy as an unfolding network of people, shared experiences and artefacts that is constantly being remade**. - source: [strategy is an unfolding network of associations](http://www.stripepartners.com/wp-content/uploads/2016/12/Stripe_Partners_Strategy_as_a_Network.pdf)

-In my experience when you feel a client is blocked the most useful default response is to **move out of the way**!

-Look for ways to bridge from the client’s ideas and directions to new directions that are only slightly divergent and position you to unfold into a correct strategy later on.
-This can be paradoxical to begin with (how can I feel good about helping the client go in the wrong direction?) but in fact the most useful thing you can provide the client is forward motion and momentum.
-Shaping the strategy when it’s “in-motion” is much easier than blocking and shaping the strategy from a standing start.

-With that disclaimer out of the way… sometimes clients are, in fact, blocked!

 ## Unblocking Clients & Original Strategy